Retrospective Tools

 Read guide →

-Most "async retro" support is theatre — a comment field, a remote-friendly badge, and a meeting that still has to happen on Tuesday.
-Two tools clear the bar end-to-end.
-A few clear it with caveats.
-Most don't, and the marketing makes it harder to tell.
+Most async retro support is theatre — a comment field, a 'remote-friendly' badge, and a meeting that still has to happen on Tuesday.
+Two tools clear the bar end-to-end, and two patterns make the difference more than any feature.

 Read guide →